diskoverdata/diskover-docs/source_files/task_management.md

 🔴 &nbsp;Name: **index-_volumename_** (where _**volumename**_ is the name of volume, in this example **snfs2**)

 🔴 &nbsp;Crawl Directory(s): **/mnt/_volumedir_** (where _**volumedir**_ is the volume mountpoint, in this example **/mnt/snfs2**)
 >Note: Paths are case sensitive and must exist on the indexing task worker host.
->For Windows task worker, set the crawl directory to for example `H:\\Somefolder\\otherfolder` using double backslashes (escaped).
+For Windows task worker, set the crawl directory to for example `H:\\Somefolder` or `C:\\` using double backslashes (escaped).

 🔴 &nbsp;Auto Index Name: unselect box